 Community Advisory Committees assist Lee College with the identification and measurement of program needs, particularly in the applied sciences, community service, and general adult educational areas.
 College personnel, industry representatives, and area schools work together to identify the relevant content for the program or course, recommend necessary equipment, and evaluate program outcomes.
-Lay advisory committees work with the Office of the President, the Applied Sciences, Community Education Division, Marketing & Public Relations Office, and the campus as a whole.
+Lay advisory committees work with the Office of the President, the Applied Sciences, Community Education Division, Office of College Relations, and the campus as a whole.